-Lipscomb University's Student Scholars Symposium welcomes Dr. Sylvester James Gates Jr. who will host a talk titled "The 1,358,954,496 Matrix Elements to get from Susy Diff Eq’s to Pictures, Codes, Card Games, Music, Computers and Back Again" on Thursday, April 13 at 6 p.m. in Stowe Hall, located in the Swang Business Center.
+Lipscomb University's College of Liberal Arts & Sciences welcomes Dr. Sylvester James Gates Jr. who will host a talk titled "The 1,358,954,496 Matrix Elements to get from Susy Diff Eq’s to Pictures, Codes, Card Games, Music, Computers and Back Again" on Thursday, April 13 at 7 p.m. (doors open at 6:15 p.m.) in Stowe Hall, located in the Swang Business Center.

 Sylvester James Gates Jr. is an American theoretical physicist known for his work on supersymmetry, supergravity and superstring theory.
 He is currently a university system regents professor and the John S. Toll Professor of Physics at the University of Maryland, College Park.
 He is also the director of the String and Particle Theory Center; affiliate professor of mathematics; and serves on the U.S. President’s Council of Advisors on Science and Technology, on the National Commission on Forensic Science, and on the Maryland State Board of Education.